fbornhofen/life_star/README.md

     cd ..
     node life_start.js

+Then open http://localhost:4444 in a WebKit based browser or Firefox.

 This is basically a jsDAV handler on the local file system hooked up to a few express.js routes.
 Somewhat hacky.

 It seems to work and we may have the possibility to write our own routes, server-side tool support etc. without giving up the current DAV-based tools.